sgherbst/anasymod/README.md

 ```shell
 > git clone --recurse-submodules https://github.com/sgherbst/anasymod.git
 ```
 2. Install all of the Python packages in the project.
 From the top-level **anasymod** directory.
-If you don't have admin permissions, you may need to add the "--user" flag to "pip install".
 ```shell
 > pip install -e .
 > cd msdsl